IN MEMORIAM 9 January 1932 - 25 October 1998 Feast Day: 25 October

 Church (which pre-dated the continuing Anglican movement) and then the

-newly-established Anglican Church, Inc. ![]() Damian I, Patriarch of Jerusalem (Greek Orthodox) ![]() Cyril VI, Pope and Patriarch of Alexandria (Coptic Orthodox) ![]() Diploma for a Master of Arts degree in religion issued by St. George School of Theology/St. George Theological Seminary (now Pontifical Georgian College) jointly with Wolsey Hall at Oxford, signed by Saint Edwin Caudill, Bishop of the Southwest, and Bishop Francis Benning (American Episcopal Church).
+newly-established Anglican Church, Inc. Damian I, Patriarch of Jerusalem (Greek Orthodox) Cyril VI, Pope and Patriarch of Alexandria (Coptic Orthodox) Diploma for a Master of Arts degree in religion issued by St. George School of Theology/St. George Theological Seminary (now Pontifical Georgian College) jointly with Wolsey Hall at Oxford, signed by Saint Edwin Caudill, Bishop of the Southwest, and Bishop Francis Benning (American Episcopal Church).
 The remnants of his See, the Diocese of the Southwest, after suffering a schism, became part of the Apostolic Communion of Anglican Churches in 2008.
 This included the Very Rev. Dean John Mark Vornholt, who returned in 2009, recognizing it as the authentic continuation of the Diocese of the Southwest in which he had previously served under Bishop Caudill.
 The new Bishop of the Southwest was the Vicar-General of the Apostolic Communion of Anglican Churches.
 He was subsequently succeeded by H.H.
-Papa Rutherford I Johnson of Rome-Ruthenia (then Archbishop Johnson), at which point it became a Metropolitan See.
-Thereafter its territorial boundaries changed as it became the Coadjutorship of Rome and Apostolic See of the Gallo-Russo-Byzantine Catholicate and Anglican Patriarchate of Rome.
-The coat of arms of Bishop Caudill's See, the Diocese of the Southwest, later became the coat of arms of the Roman Coadjutorship and the Most Holy Patriarchal Basilica of Santa Maria Antiqua in Rome as that See evolved over the years.
+Bishop Rutherford I Johnson of Rome-Ruthenia (then Archbishop Johnson), at which point it became a Metropolitan See.
+Thereafter its territorial boundaries changed as it became the Patriarchal See of St. Stephan and Coadjutorship of Rome.
+The coat of arms of Bishop Caudill's See, the Diocese of the Southwest remained and later also became the coat of arms of the Most Holy Patriarchal Basilica of Santa Maria Antiqua in Rome as that See evolved over the years.

 SACRISTY PRAYER AFTER CELEBRATING THE HOLY MASS Written by Rt.
 Rev. Edwin Caudill, Bishop of the Southwest FINISHED